 To keep this page small and fast, questions & discussion about this post can be found on another page here.

-- Failure to involve surgical consultants early in patients who require fasciotomy for compartment syndrome.
+- Failure to involve surgical consultants early for patients who may require fasciotomy for compartment syndrome.

 - Failure to provide specific therapy for purpura fulminans (these patients will often respond poorly to usual sepsis care).

 - Excessive use of blood product replacement (e.g., fresh frozen plasma, platelets) in patients who are not bleeding.

 - 10632475 Ettingshausen CE, Veldmann A, Beeg T, Schneider W, Jäger G, Kreuz W. Replacement therapy with protein C concentrate in infants and adolescents with meningococcal sepsis and purpura fulminans.
 Semin Thromb Hemost.
 1999;25(6):537-41. doi: 10.1055/s-2007-994962 [PubMed]